ramalho/modernoopy/examples/8queens/README.md

 The key characteristic of these examples is that there is no central control: each Queen moves in its column searching for a row where it cannot be attacked by any other Queen.
 When it cannot find a safe row, it asks its neighboring Queen to move and starts over.
 This produces the backtracking behavior that makes the 8 Queens problem famous in computing.

+Here are notes about each of the programs in this directory.

 ## `queens.py`

 This is probably the easiest implementation to understand.
 If executed without arguments, it computes and displays a solution with 8 Queens: